Glossary

 Runoff

-The excess water, from precipitation or spring melt, which isn’t retained in the ground and flows into the surrounding streams.
+The excess water, from rainfall or snow melt, that isn’t retained in the ground and flows into the surrounding streams.

 Tributary

-A stream or river which flows into a larger lake or river, for example the Petawawa and Gatineau rivers.
+A stream or river that flows into a larger lake or river, for example, the Petawawa and Gatineau rivers.